leesh7672/leed/README.md

 # hcl
-HCL is a Chinese dictionary project written in Classical Chinese.
+HCL is a Classical Chinese monolingual dictionary project.